amahadevan99/amahadevan99.github.io/notes.md

-Some of my notes on various topics that I have tried to understand better:
+Some of my notes on various topics.

 <a href="https://amahadevan99.github.io/files/free_fermions.pdf"> Free fermions and spin chains [PDF]</a>